 These indoor ponds can have features like fountains as well as waterfalls if you use the correct pumps.
 They also have plants and mossy rock features added to them although the plants will require some artificial lighting.

 The lighting will not only aid in the growth of the plants but also algae, which in most aquariums is an unwanted inhabitant.
 However, with Koi you should want algae growth as this provides the fish with an additional source of food and can stop them from eating pond plants if there is enough of it.

 Outdoor ponds offer more creativity and space for you to construct the perfect water oasis for your Koi.
-Depending on the size of your garden you could choose to add stream and waterfalls to the pond.
+Depending on the size of your garden you could choose to add streams and waterfalls to the pond.
 You can also add rocks and stones around the edges of the pond.

 You can plant flowers and other plants to make it feel more natural and at the same time create new habitats for different garden creatures and build thriving ecosystems.